backdrop-contrib/transliteration/README.txt

 This module can be configured from the File system configuration page (Configuration and modules >> Media >> File system >> Settings).

-- Enable transliteration of file names during upload: If you need more control over the resulting file names you might want to disable this feature here and install the FileField Paths module (http://drupal.org/project/filefield_paths) instead.
+- Transliterate file names during upload: If you need more control over the resulting file names you might want to disable this feature here and install the FileField Paths module (http://drupal.org/project/filefield_paths) instead.

 - Lowercase transliterated file names: It is recommended to enable this option